HPC-SimTools/IPS-framework/doc/development.rst

 ~~~~~

 The test suite runs on Linux and macOS with python versions from 3.6
 up to 3.9.
-It is also tested with 3 different version of dask,
+It is also tested with 3 different version of Dask,
 ``2.5.2``, ``2.30.0`` and the most recent version.
 The ``2.5.2``,
-``2.30.0`` versions of dask where chosen to match what is available on
+``2.30.0`` versions of Dask where chosen to match what is available on
 Cori at NERSC in the modules ``python/3.7-anaconda-2019.10`` and
 ``python/3.8-anaconda-2020.11``.